Alyx-Clark/another_survival/README.md

 # Another Survival
-Another survival is an interactive survival game that combines third-person overhead perspective, pixel art, and survival gameplay.
+Another Survival is an interactive survival game that combines third-person overhead perspective, pixel art, and survival gameplay.
 The player has wandered into a ghost town and must find their way out to avoid becoming one of the spirits.
 It is a single player game where the player only has 3 hearts.
 Getting hit will cause a player to lose a heart.
 Will you make it out alive?

 Try my game out!
 [Live Demo](https://Alyx-Clark.github.io/another_survival/)